How to Train a Stray Cat to Use a Litter Box? 7 Easy Steps

 If you’ve adopted a stray cat, congratulations!
 Giving a loving forever home to a cat that’s had a challenging start to life is one of the most wonderful things that you can do.
 It’s important to give your furry new friend time to adjust and adapt to their new circumstances.
 They may be used to fending for themselves, surviving on what food they can find, and doing their business wherever they like!

 The good news is that it’s perfectly possible to train a stray cat to use a litter box.
+Learn more about this process below.

-1. Choose the right cat litter
+1. Choose the Right Litter

 Stray cats will be sensitive to new, artificial smells.
-For that reason, it’s best to choose a natural, unscented cat litter that won’t offend their nose.
+For that reason, it’s best to choose a natural unscented litter that won’t offend their nose.
 If they’re put off by the smell of a highly fragranced cat litter, it’s likely that they may just decide to do their business somewhere else.
 Scented cat litters are a definite no-no, but even some unscented and natural cat litters, like pine pellets, can smell strong and may put your cat off.

 We recommend using something like the World’s Best Unscented Clumping Cat Litter.
 You could also try a natural cat litter attractant – they tend to use a natural herb to attract cats and persuade them to use their litter box.